-Within the automotive industry the total number of jobs will decline.
-Electric vehicles (EVs) have fewer parts, and therefore easier and faster to manufacture.
-It is also important to note that China already has a considerable share of the global market, especially towards the bottom end in terms of price.
-Due to higher production costs, European producers will be unable compete on price..

-"A just transition ensures environmental sustainability as well as decent work, social inclusion and poverty eradication.
-It is a bridge from where we are today to a future where all jobs are green and decent, poverty is eradicated, and communities are thriving and resilient" International Trade Union Confederation (ITUC) ("017) Just Transition Centre

-Also, as automotive manufacturers update their production technologies to switch from internal combustion engines (ICEs) to EVs, they will automate much of the production(which will also reduce vulnerability to events such as future pandemics).
+The total number of jobs will decline because EVs have fewer parts, and therefore easier and faster to manufacture.
+It is also important to precise that China has already grabbed a considerable part of the global market, especially towards the bottom end in terms of price.
+European producers will not be able to compete with them due to much higher production costs.
+Also, as "A just transition ensures environmental sustainability as well as decent work, social inclusion and poverty eradication.
+It is a bridge from where we are today to a future where all jobs are green and decent, poverty is eradicated, and communities are thriving and resilient" International Trade Union Confederation (ITUC) ("017) Just Transition Centre automotive manufacturers need to update their production technologies to switch from ICEs to EVs, they will likely automate much of the production that CAN be automated (this will also reduce their vulnerability to things such as future pandemics).

-Moreover, automotive manufacturing will not 'disappear', but the production of ICEs will.
-The number of jobs in the sector will decline as a result.
-There will also be a small negative employment impact from reduced need for mechanics to fix cars, as EVs will have fewer parts that may break down, reducing the need for repairs.
+Moreover, automotive manufacturing will not 'disappear', but the production of ICEs will, and the number of jobs in the sector will decline as a result.
+There will also be a small negative employment impact from reduced need for mechanics to fix cars, as EVs will have fewer parts that may break down, hence reducing the need for repairs.
 However, this will be minor in terms of numbers.